carpentries/instructor-training/_episodes/05-memory.md

 The formative assessment and reflective practice described in earlier episodes is a key component in helping learners solidify their understand and convert ideas from short-term memory into long-term memory.
+It's important to use formative assessments frequently to help learners transition new concepts into their long-term memory, before their short-term memory fills up.
+It can be helpful to use pedagogical planning tools to identify the number of concepts that are being introduced in a lesson and plan where to include formative assessments.

 ## Concept Maps